fuchow/fuchow.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year undergraduate student of [School of Mathematics and Science](https://math.ustc.edu.cn/ENGLISH/list.htm), [University of Science and Technology of China](https://en.ustc.edu.cn/index.htm).
+I am a second year undergraduate student of [School of Mathematical Science](https://math.ustc.edu.cn/ENGLISH/list.htm), [University of Science and Technology of China](https://en.ustc.edu.cn/index.htm).

 I am interested in Analysis and Equations recently, and I am still exploring more unknown fields to determine the centain directions I will go in.